Home Compare CNP vs PCG

 Profitability

-PG&E Corporation ranks near the top of the group on profitability; CenterPoint Energy, Inc. sits in the weaker half.
+The same broad pattern appears on profitability: PG&E Corporation ranks near the top of the group, while CenterPoint Energy, Inc. stays in the weaker half.

 CNP